NickJT/mqtt/docs/mqtt-docs/docs/mqtt-Router.md

 ---

 ### onTick
-<span class="source-link">[[Source]](src/mqtt/router.md#L-0-456)</span>
+<span class="source-link">[[Source]](src/mqtt/router.md#L-0-506)</span>

 OnTick is called on every system tick by Ticker.
-Router then calls the onTick behaviour on each of the publishers and subscribers in its maps.
+Router then calls all of the Publishers and Subscribers who have transactions in-flight.
+Publishers and Subscribers that don't have transactions in-flight don't need to be notified because they have no in-flight messages to time-out

 ```pony